 The UN Secretary General, Antonio Guterres, presenting his report on progress towards the SDGs at the HLPF in New York.
-Pic: Roy Trivedy.
+Pics: Roy Trivedy.

 By Roy Trivedy

 Attending large conferences such as the High-Level Political Forum in New York, often leaves participants with a mix of feelings.

 On the one hand, it is always exciting to realise how many other governments, institutions, groups and individuals are working on common issues and challenges that you personally care about.

 It’s exhilarating to feel part of a bigger movement, especially knowing that only a small fraction of people who are practically working on these issues have an opportunity to attend some of these big conferences.